-Motivation — Introducing a story of kayaking on a magical river where gold coins are just scattered everywhere and they can be collected by kayaking below it.
+Motivation — Introducing a story of kayaking on a magical river where gold coins are just scattered everywhere and they can be collected by passing through it.
 Also, reaching the finish line faster gives more coins.

 Easy learning curve — Interactions based on natural movements required for kayaking left, right and straight.

-How do the elderly feel about mixing exercises with game?
+Reception — What do the elderly think about mixing exercises with game?

-How long the game should be for it to be an effective form of exercise?
+Exercise — Is the game an effective form of exercise?

 The community manager helped advertise the study through community noticeboards.
 Despite this effort, very few residents initially showed up.
-More people started to trickle in later; only after listening to the experience of their co-residents.
-We observed a snowball sampling.
+More people started to trickle in later; through word of mouth.
+We observed snowball sampling effect.